theweakant/N5NET1815SWP/README.md

-# Jewelry Sales Management System
+# Diamond Shop System

 ## Project Overview

 **Title**
-Jewelry Sales Management System
+Diamond Shop System

 **Description**
-The Jewelry Sales Management System aims to streamline operations in the jewelry industry by providing a comprehensive platform for managing sales, inventory, promotions, employee performance, customer loyalty programs, and reporting.
+Diamond Shop System aims to streamline operations in the jewelry industry by providing a comprehensive platform for managing sales, inventory, promotions, employee performance, customer loyalty programs, and reporting.

 ## Key Features (Epics)

-1. **Order Management:**
+1. **Account Management:**
-    - Create, update, and manage sales orders.
-    - Generate and print invoices for sales transactions.
+    - Register new customer accounts and ensure all mandatory fields are filled.
+    - Validate email formats and password matching during registration.
+    - Enable customers, staff, and admins to log in with valid credentials and handle failed login attempts.
+    - Allow customers to edit profile information and update passwords, ensuring proper validation.

-2. **Pricing Management:**
+2. **Order Management:**
-    - Calculate selling prices based on product cost and markup ratio.
+    - Enable staff to view, filter, search, and manage orders, including updating statuses and adding internal notes.
+    - Allow delivery staff to manage deliveries, update statuses, record delivery details, and reschedule failed deliveries.
+    - Provide customers with order tracking, status updates, and delivery notes access.
+    - Facilitate managers in overseeing order fulfillment, generating reports, and receiving alerts for delayed orders.

-3. **Promotion Management:**
+3. **Product Management:**
-    - Create and manage promotional campaigns.
-    - Apply discounts and special offers to customer purchases.

-4. **Buy-back Management:**
-    - Handle buy-back transactions from customers.
-    - Apply predefined buy-back pricing policies.

-5. **Employee Management:**
-    - Register, update, and manage employee information.
-    - Assign tasks and track employee performance.

-6. **Customer Loyalty Program:**
-    - Implement a points-based loyalty program for customers.
-    - Offer rewards and discounts based on accumulated points.
+    - Allow admins to manage the product catalog, including adding, editing, and deactivating/reactivating products and categories.
+    - Enable customers to browse, filter, and sort products, and view detailed information and stock status.
+    - Provide functionality for customers to add items to their cart and ensure the cart updates correctly.
+    - Allow managers to analyze product performance and view sales trends to make inventory decisions.

-7. **Reporting and Analytics:**
+4. **Reporting and Analytics:**
-    - Generate reports on sales performance, inventory status, and employee productivity.
-    - Visualize data using charts for better insights.
+    - Provide managers with sales reports in various formats (daily, weekly, monthly) and allow filtering by date range and category.
+    - Enable data export to CSV files and viewing reports on refunded orders.

-8. **Inventory Management:**
+5. **User Management:**
-    - Track and manage inventory levels.

-9. **Authentication:**
+    - Allow admins to manage user accounts, including creating, editing, deactivating/reactivating, and resetting passwords.
+    - Ensure deactivated users cannot access the system.
+    - Enable users to manage account settings, including password changes and contact information updates, with proper validations and notifications.

+6. **Security:**
+    - Store passwords in encrypted form.
+    - Log failed login attempts and lock accounts after multiple failed attempts.
-    - Ensure secure user authentication and authorization.
+    - Ensure user sessions expire after inactivity and require re-authentication for sensitive operations.

-    - Manage user roles and permissions.
+7. **Shopping Experience:**
+    - Enable customers to complete purchases, including checkout, shipping method selection, and payment information entry.
+    - Ensure inventory updates after successful purchases and allow customers to view order history.

 ## Technologies Used